facebookresearch/hydra/website/docs/advanced/instantiate_objects/overview.md

 Call-site arguments are applied separately from the input configuration.
 They replace the corresponding arguments passed to the target without modifying the input configuration.
-They therefore do not affect interpolation resolution or Structured Config coercion in the input configuration.
+Ordinary replacements therefore do not affect how its interpolations resolve.
+Call-site values are also not generally coerced against Structured Config fields.
+Dictionary overrides of Structured Config nodes are the exception, as described below.
 Configuration values are resolved lazily as instantiation proceeds instead of resolving and copying the full configuration tree up front.
 This avoids processing unrelated configuration values and allows runtime state established by an earlier target to be used while resolving a later argument.

 Primitive values, native `list`, `tuple`, and `dict` containers, and OmegaConf containers passed at the call-site retain Hydra's normal configuration semantics, including instantiation and conversion where applicable.

-A `dict` call-site argument replaces the configured value rather than merging into it, so the target does not receive configured keys that the call-site argument did not name.
-When the configured value is itself an instantiate config, the call-site dict instead overrides the arguments it names and leaves the rest of that nested config in place:
+When a `dict` call-site argument overrides a parameter of the target being instantiated, it is handled according to the configured parameter value:

+- If the configured value is a Structured Config node, Hydra merges the dictionary into a copy of the node, preserving its schema, validation, and fields that the dictionary does not name.
+Interpolations within that node resolve against the merged values.
+- Otherwise, if the configured mapping contains `_target_`, Hydra merges the dictionary into that target config, preserving its target, instantiation settings, and arguments that the dictionary does not name. `_recursive_` controls whether the result is instantiated or passed through; it does not change this merge behavior.
+- Any other configured mapping is replaced entirely.

 ```python
 cfg = OmegaConf.create(